scrabbletank/farhome-rules/rulesdoc.md

 | Average  | 100-250 | Party Level |
 | Hard | 250-500 | 125% Party Level |

+#### Variant - Milestones
+An alternative to experience is milestones.
+Experience can in some cases be hard to keep consistent across adventures and can lead to some gameification problems with players.
+With milestones you gain a level after completing an adventure, or a portion of one.

 ## Combat

 Combat is broken down into rounds where every combatant gets a turn.
 Turn order is handled by each characters initiative roll.
 Each round lasts ~20 seconds in in-game time.

 #### Initiative